locationtech/geomesa/docs/user/nifi.rst

         69 Mon Mar 20 18:18:36 EDT 2017 META-INF/MANIFEST.MF
      28473 Mon Mar 20 14:49:54 EDT 2017 reference.conf

-Use the ``ConverterClasspath`` property to point your processor to the JAR file.
+Use the ``ExtraClasspaths`` property to point your processor to the JAR file.
 The property takes a list of comma-delimited resources.
 Once set, the ``SftName`` and/or ``ConverterName`` properties will update with the name of your converters.
 You will need to close the configuration panel and re-open it in order for the properties to update.